mchevalier2/crestr/README.md

 #> 7     3 Randomaceae Randomus  Taxon7    Taxon7
 ```

-Finally, one can specify which taxa should be used to reconstruct each
+Finally, unique sets of taxa can be specified to reconstruct each
-variable:
+climate variable.
+In the example, *bio1* (mean annual temperature) and
+*bio12* (annual precipitation) will be reconstructed.
+The dataset has
+been designed so that Taxa 1, 2, 3 and 7 are sensitive to *bio1* while
+Taxa 1, 4, 5 and 7 are sensitive to *bio12*.

 ``` r
 crest_ex_selection